-Kate Cortesi is a Brooklyn-based playwright from Washington, D.C.
-Her plays include ONE MORE LESS, A Patron of the Arts, Great Kills and Is Edward Snowden Single?.
+Kate Cortesi is a Brooklyn- and Boston-based playwright from Washington, D.C.
+Her plays include One More Less, A Patron of the Arts, Great Kills, Is Edward Snowden Single?, and LOVE.
 Her very first play Telephone, a Sarah Jones rip-off of juxtaposed monologues, was praised by Kate's father as "juvenile but promising!"
-Her subsequent work is far more mature and has been developed or produced at The Cherry Lane Theatre, South Coast Rep, Playwrights Horizons, The Dorset Theatre Festival, Colt Coeur, Primary Stages, Ensemble Studio Theatre, terraNOVA Collective, The Lark, New Dramatists, the Edinburgh Fringe Festival, and Premiere Stages at Kean University.
-Awards and honors include: Cherry Lane Theatre Mentor Project 2018 playwright, selected by Anne Washburn; 2017 Relentless Award Finalist, O'Neill Playwrights Conference Finalist (2017); NYFA award (2016); Princess Grace Fellowship (2014-2015); Columbia University's Karen Brownstein Award; and Kilroy's List (2016).
-Kate is a resident playwright at Colt Coeur (artistic director Adrienne Campbell-Holt) and at New Dramatists (2016-2023).
+Her subsequent work is far more mature and has been developed or produced at The Cherry Lane Theatre, South Coast Rep, Playwrights Horizons, WP Theater, Marin Theatre Company, The Dorset Theatre Festival, Colt Coeur, Primary Stages, Ensemble Studio Theatre, terraNOVA Collective, The Lark, New Dramatists, the Edinburgh Fringe Festival, Premiere Stages at Kean University, and the Kairos Theatre in Rome.
+Awards and honors include: Cherry Lane Theatre Mentor Project 2018 playwright; a South Coast Rep 2019 Commission; 2017 Relentless Award Finalist; O'Neill Playwrights Conference Finalist (2017); NYFA award (2016); Princess Grace Fellowship (2014-2015); Columbia University's Karen Brownstein Award; and Kilroy's List (2016).
+Kate is a proud resident of New Dramatists (2016-2023).
+Kate cultivates our beautiful art (which is for EVERYONE) through teaching at institutions ranging from Tisch School of the Arts to Rikers Island.
+She's writing a 30-minute play for young people for the Keen Teens program about Citizens United, to be produced in the Spring of 2019.
 For professional inquiries, contact Ben Izzo at Abrams Artists Agency.

 Charming and brilliant playwright/theater blogger Adam Szymkowicz interviews me here.